South Carolina Department of Archives and History - State Historic Preservation Office (SHPO)

 CLG grant funds may be used to help pay for stabilization repairs to National Register-listed buildings.
 Examples of eligible projects include replacing a leaking roof, repairing the structural framework of a building, and repairing deteriorated doors and windows to make a building watertight.
 Projects that are not eligible include routine building maintenance, climate control systems, plumbing or electrical, repairs to cemetery grave markers, and routine cemetery maintenance.
 Interior work is not eligible unless it is structural.
 All work must meet the Secretary of the Interior’s Standards for Rehabilitation (https://www.nps.gov/tps/standards/rehabilitation.htm).
 Stabilization projects require a preservation covenant agreement of up to 20 years be recorded with the property deed.

 Eligible products include, but are not limited to, historic property survey forms and reports, National Register nominations, preservation plans, design guidelines, and educational activities.
 For information about eligible activities and products, see the Guide to Federal Grant Projects in Supporting Documents below.

 Grant awards usually range from $2,500 to $25,000.
 The maximum amount awarded is $35,000.

 Applicants selected for funding should plan for their projects to begin sometime after September 1, 2021.
 You will be notified if an earlier start date is possible.
 Projects selected for funding must be completed by September 30, 2022 (no extensions granted).

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Brad Sauls, Grants Manager
+Brad Sauls, Supervisor of Survey, Registration, and Grants

 State Historic Preservation Office